khandelwalgahana8-code/sales-prediction-api/README.md

 # 📈 Sales Prediction API using Machine Learning & FastAPI

+Machine Learning Sales Prediction API built with FastAPI and Scikit-Learn for forecasting revenue from advertising spend.

 ## Overview

 Sales forecasting is one of the most important tasks for businesses.
 Accurate predictions help companies optimize marketing budgets, manage inventory efficiently, and make data-driven decisions.